apache/nifi-minifi-cpp/README.md

     if you do not want to enable client certificate base authorization nifi.security.need.ClientAuth=false

+### HTTP SiteToSite Configuration
+To enable HTTPSiteToSite you must set the following flag to true

+    nifi.remote.input.http.enabled=true

 ### Command and Control Configuration
 For more more insight into the API used within the C2 agent, please visit: